MWGuy/paper-git/README.md

-# PaperGit
+# paper-git

-PaperGit is open-source git server orientation on performance.
+paper-git is open-source git server orientation on performance.
 He written in rust, because of this he is very optimised